 'The greatest piece of advice I can give is to always stay out of your comfort zone.
 That's the only way to grow.
 If it feels a little scary, do it, because it will help you improve your skills and get better.
 If I stayed in my comfort zone I would have never been where I am right now.
-So always try to push your limits" This is Behind the Glow with Sane Schol.
+So always try to push your limits"

 Behind the Glow is an interview series initiated by Glow.
 In each interview, we sit down with fitness trainers from all over the world, our lovely, accomplished, and ambitious community members, to have an honest conversation about their journey, the fitness industry, culturally diverse, fitness advice and so much more.

 Tag us on Instagram @glow_trainers and include the hashtag #BehindTheGlow for a chance to be featured on our interview series.

 I’m from Amsterdam, I’m teaching a lot of different classes now.
 I started with teaching cycle so I think that might be my expertise since I’m doing it for the longest time now, but I also teach rowing classes and hit sessions so high-intensity training.

 Do you remember the moment when you realized you want to be a trainer?

 I studied something completely different I studied public administration and I was obsessed with politics so it was kind of my future, I was thinking about joining a political party, and then, as a student, I joined a sorority and I drank a lot of beers and after a few years I felt really unhealthy I gained some weight, so I started working out myself and a friend of mine introduced me to this indoor cycling class called rhythm cycling and from the start, I was obsessed.
 I lost a lot of weight I felt so much better about myself, and then after I think maybe 50-60 classes, I was like okay I want to do the same thing I want to be on that stage right there and give people the same feeling that I got from the class.
 So then I reached out and applied for an audition and here I am being a cycling instructor.